 “I suspect the omission was deliberate; you’re playing on the poignancy of an aspect of the game being utterly lost.
 The omission is in fact Borgesian, or Nabokovian (two other writers who never wrote about hockey.)
 Aesthetically, your strategy is sound, but on the level of pure athletic curiosity, I still want to know.”

 Much as I like Borgesian — okay, I like Nabokovian, too — the truth is that the lack of a definition is one more oversight of mine.
 The hook-check file in my office is filled with hook-check facts and info; some of it just never got into the book.

 In Let’s Play Hockey: How You Can Be A Hockey Star (1957), Lynn Patrick and Leo Monahan suggest that players be versed in five important checks.
 In order, they’re the hook, the poke, the sweep, the stick lift, and the body.

 It consists of a defender going down on one knee, extending his stick flat on the ice and hooking the puck away from the carrier.
 When properly executed the hook check is a pretty play to watch and a hook-check artist will come up with the puck nearly every time.

-Simple to say it, harder to execute.
+The sweep, like the poke, takes technique; the hook is an art.
 Go ahead, try it.
 Also in the file I find the following cautionary tale from 1923.
 Harry Hellman was a substitute right winger for the Ottawa Senators.
 The team was preparing for a Stanley Cup semi-final in Vancouver when:

 … Hellman suffered a serious flesh wound in the face during practice.
 In hook-checking [teammate and master hook-checker Frank] Nighbor, he lost his balance and fell on Nighbor’s skate, cutting open his cheek and injuring his nose.
 Hellman is in St. Paul’s Hospital here, and it will be impossible for him to play again this season.